w3c/wcag3/guidelines/groups/images-and-media/media-alternatives/speakers-identified.md

 :::

 :::example
-Intially using "Maya Angelou" within the context of a story regarding poetry and then using "Angelou.
+Initially using "Maya Angelou" within the context of a story regarding poetry and then using "Angelou".
 :::

 :::tests